hisandeepsingh/Data-Science-CourseProject/README.md

  # WEB LOG ANALYSIS
 Here i attempt to apply an efficient algorithm for web log analysis.
-The results obtained from the web log analysis may be applied to a class of problems from search engines in order to identify the context on the basis of association to web site design of a e-commerce web portal that demands security.
 Web log mining is a generic outcome of web usage mining.
 Web log contain related information of web access of different users including agents and knowbots.
 Web usage mining may be performed for web access patterns making use of web page visit